CMPSC310-AlleghenyCollege-Fall2021/lab02/writing/report.md

 ## Experimental Analysis

 TODO:
-Describe the performance metrics for different environment settings (different images or positionings of the camera).
+Describe the performance metrics for different environment settings (different images or positions of the camera).
 Also, discuss the accuracy of the performance of the algorithm for your application.

 ## Challenges and Learning Experiences